pybricks/pybricks-code/CONTRIBUTING.md

 ### Python

-One of the node depedencies needs Python 2 in order to build!
+One of the node dependencies needs Python 2 in order to build!

 If you see [this error](https://github.com/palantir/blueprint/issues/4273), that is what is going on.